 By beauty, I don’t mean the westernized beauty industry definition, which is primarily focused on superficial physical adornment.

 Rather, by beauty, I mean the thoughtful and creative approach that stems more from the Japanese definitions of beauty, which includes symmetry, order, balance, and human creations that act with and are aligned with the laws of nature.

 In this definition of a beautiful business, an organization operates as a creative and ever-curious entity.
 It works with a set of principles that are orchestrated with order.
 This beauty adds to our world.
 Tesla, SolarCity, and Elon Musk are beautiful brands.

 We, humans, are born as creative beings.
 Entrepreneurship (or purposeful acts of business creation) is simply one manifestation of human creative expression.
 All creative and artistic acts begin with clear intentionality.
 A purpose or intent, if you will, that ignites the drive for creative expression and the design to put that expression in the world.

-In this creation process, business leaders intend, create, refine and put forward their business as a valuable offering to the world of their customers.
+In this creation process, business leaders intend, create, refine, and put forward their business as a valuable offering to their customers’ world.
 In turn, their customers respond with deep attention.
-Here, in these intentional acts of beauty, the business leader is a maker, a craftsman, and a creator of beauty for the world to enjoy and benefit from.
+Here, in these intentional acts of beauty, the business leader is a maker, a craftsman, and a beauty creator for the world to enjoy and benefit from.

 Shifts to High-Touch